You’ve had some unbelievable life adventures, lived through a challenging time, and/or learned some very important lessons.

 How can a ghostwriter write my story?

-A ghostwriter will have extended conversations with you to understand your story, style and voice.
-Next, she or he will interview your family, friends or other pertinent people.
+Your memoir ghostwriter will have extended conversations with you to understand your story, style, and voice.
+Next, she or he will interview your family, friends, or other pertinent people.

 Then, utilizing material you’ve already written, information you’ve dictated, and other sources, the ghost will write the manuscript as you would, in your unique voice.